Request a Quote

 Can I use the parcel locker as an extra tenant mailbox?

 No. Parcel lockers have a captive lock and do not work the same as tenant mailboxes.
-Furthermore, the USPS regulations restricts 4C parcel lockers from being removed, changed, or modified for any other purposes other than parcel delivery by the USPS.
+Furthermore, the USPS regulations restrict 4C parcel lockers from being removed, changed, or modified for any other purposes other than parcel delivery by the USPS.

 Does the USPS require parcel lockers?